 The real estate market is hot during this time of year, but that doesn’t always mean good things for real estate landlords and property managers.

 People tend to move most frequently during the spring and early summer months, so you will typically find yourself using a lot of materials and supplies during this time of year.
 You may also find that your preventive maintenance routine gets put on the back burner this time of year because of all the move-ins and move-outs.

 Try to refrain from making that mistake.
-In fact, you may want to consider hiring some temporary staff, just to help keep up with all that will be going on in a few short weeks.
-Line up your vendors, too, so that they don’t become a sticking point in getting new tenants moved into their apartments.
+In fact, you may want to consider hiring some temporary staff just to help keep up with all that will be going on in a few short weeks.
+Line up your independent contractors too, so they don’t become a sticking point in getting new tenants moved into their apartments.

 Obviously, planning in the early spring for all of the activity that will ensue in May and June is time well-spent.
 If you don’t plan soon, you may find yourself scrambling at crunch time.

 If you find that you simply don’t have the time to handle everything that needs to get done, it might be time to look into hiring a rental property management company.
 Property management companies can take over a predetermined amount of work for you, so you have the freedom to grow and maintain your business on your own schedule.

 Do you have the necessary systems in place to make your work flow smoothly?
 Many landlords are always flying by the seat of their pants to get things done.
 If you are only doing things when they spring up and have to be handled, it might be time to develop some management systems.